-WHAT RENTAL UNITS ARE COVERED BY THE ORDINANCE? {MUN.
+What rental units are not covered by the Ordinance? {MUN.
 CODE CH.
 5-12-010 & 5-12-020}

-- Rental units with written or oral leases (including all subsidized units such as CHA, IHDA, Section 8 Housing Choice Vouchers, etc.) EXCEPT - Units in owner occupied buildings with six or fewer units. - Units in hotels, motels, rooming houses, unless rent is paid on a monthly basis and unit is occupied for more than 32 days. - School dormitory rooms, shelters, employee's quarters, non-residential rental properties. - · Owner occupied co-ops and condominiums.
+- Units in owner occupied buildings with six or fewer units. - Units in hotels, motels, rooming houses, unless rent is paid monthly and the unit is occupied for more than 32 continuous days. - School dormitory rooms, hospitals, shelters, employee's quarters, non-residential rental properties. - Owner occupied co-ops and condominiums. - Employee housing